Erfan-ram/whisperpipe/README_NEW_FEATURES.md

 ### 1. LLM Callback Integration

-The `_send_to_llm()` method now supports custom callback functions, allowing users to connect their own LLM processing logic.
+The `_send_to_llm()` method now supports custom callback functions, allowing users to connect their own LLM processing logic or any other processing logic.

 #### Usage: